 Find out how to handle the stress that comes with tests.

 Everyone feels a little nervous and stressed before a test.
-And a touch of nervous anticipation can actually help keep you at peak performance.
-But for some people, this normal anxiety is more intense.
+For some people, this normal anxiety can be intense.

 Emotions help us relate to other people, know what we want, and make choices.
 Even "negative" emotions are useful.
 Find out how to understand emotions and use them effectively.